University of Gloucestershire: Gloucestershire Enterprise Partnership

 The university became a partner with the GFirst Local Enterprise Partnership in 2013.
 The partnership secured over £7 million of funding to support enterprise, business development and business support services.

 The Growth Hub became operational from the Oxstalls campus in 2014.
 Businesses are able to access a diverse range of coordinated and integrated business services.

 Academic profile

-The university provides almost 100 undergraduate courses covering a variety of subjects including Accounting and Law, Business Management, Computing, Journalism, Fine Art, Humanities, Biology, Geography, Social Science, Education and Sports within ten academic schools.
+The university provides over 100 undergraduate courses covering a variety of subjects including Accounting and Law, Business Management, Computing, Journalism, Fine Art, Humanities, Biology, Geography, Social Science, Education and Sports across three academic schools.

 As well as providing part-time and full-time options for undergraduate study, the university has a number of courses available as Fast Track two-year full-time programmes.

-The university provides over 50 taught post-graduate courses in the areas of: Accounting and Law, Business and Management; Computing, IT and Multimedia; Health and Social Care; Education; Humanities; Leisure; Media, Art and Design; Natural and Social Sciences and Sport and Exercise.
+The university provides around 70 taught post-graduate courses in the areas of: Accounting and Law, Business and Management; Computing, IT and Multimedia; Health and Social Care; Education; Humanities; Leisure; Media, Art and Design; Natural and Social Sciences and Sport and Exercise.